Why I don't use Spotify (and what I use instead)

 My music, my rules

 The first motivation was that I wanted to own the music I pay for.
 Music plays such a central role in my life that I want to listen to it on my terms.
 Before deciding to move away from Spotify I did this quick math: assume I pay €10 per month for the subscription.
 By the end of one year I will have paid €120.
 If I use the service for ten years, that is €1 200.
 It is no big deal, if I have been enjoying the music for all this time.
 Now, suppose there comes a reason for me to cancel my subscription.
-I could be unemployed or maybe Disney bought Spotify and it now sucks like everything Disney does or maybe.
+I could be unemployed or maybe Disney bought Spotify and it now sucks like everything Disney does or maybe all of my favorite artists left the platform.
 Whatever the reason, there might be a time I want to stop paying for the service.
 At this point my €1 200 investment becomes important: I leave with empty hands.

 Maybe there will be Apple Music, or Deezer, or what not.
 Well, maybe not.
 Besides, what about my hard work collecting and organizing the music into a library and playlists?
 You cannot really migrate that to another service.
 A colleague of mine said he cannot leave Spotify because of his playlists.
 Maybe I am being too strict here, but not being able to end a commercial relationship because you will lose your work is the very definition of vendor lock-in.